 The due dates for an employer's filing and remittance are based upon the required frequency for the employer's filing and remittance.
-If the due date for filing a return and remitting tax falls upon a Saturday, Sunday, or legal holiday, the return and tax are due on the next business day.
-An employer that goes out of business, dissolves or is merged into another corporation, no longer has employees, or otherwise ceases paying wages must file a final wage withholding return and remit all applicable taxes within 30 days of the final payment of wages, unless otherwise required to file and remit tax sooner.
+If the due date for filing an return and remitting tax falls upon a Saturday, Sunday, or legal holiday, the return and tax are due on the next business day.
+An employer that goes out or business, no longer has employees, or otherwise ceases paying wages must file a final wage withholding return and remit all applicable taxes within 30 days of the final payment of wages, unless otherwise required to file and remit tax sooner.

-Monthly and quarterly filers - but not weekly filers - are required to file a return for each period, even if no tax is due.
-An employer who properly withheld no tax for a monthly or quarterly filing period must file a return to report that no tax is due.
-If an employer fails to file a required return, the Department may estimate the amount of tax due, based on available information, and issue the employer a notice of deficiency for the tax due.
+An employer is required to file a return for each period.
+If the employer properly withheld no tax for the filing period, the employer must file a return to report that no tax is due.
+If an employer fails to file a return for any period, the Department will estimate the amount of tax due, based on available information, and issue the employer a notice of deficiency for the tax due.